demisto/content/Packs/GSuiteAdmin/Integrations/GSuiteAdmin/README.md

 ### gsuite-chromebrowserdevice-move-ou

 ***
-To move Chrome Browser devices assigned to an account from one organization unit to another, use the following POST request and include the access token obtained by following the "Authorization" section.
+To move Chrome browser devices assigned to an account from one organization unit to another, use the following POST request and include the access token obtained by following the "Authorization" section.

 #### Base Command